arthur-r-oliveira/rinha-backend-golang/README.md

 - Payment requests are queued and processed asynchronously by the worker, allowing the API to respond quickly.
 - This design handles external processor instability gracefully, preventing backpressure on the API.

-### 4. Performance Optimizations
+### 4. Performance Considerations
-- Asynchronous processing maximizes API throughput.
+- Asynchronous processing aims to maximize API throughput.
 - Redis provides fast read/write operations for summary data and processed IDs.
 - Connection pooling and keepalives are configured for efficient HTTP communication.
+- Further optimizations may be explored to reduce `payments_inconsistency`.

 ## 🔍 Troubleshooting